dalchr/llama-finetune/README.md

 # LLaMA Fine-tuning with Transformers, Safetensors, and Ollama

-This project demonstrates how to fine-tune a LLaMA model using Hugging Face Transformers with LoRA adapters, save the merged model in **safetensors** format, and then run it locally with **Ollama**.
+This project demonstrates how to fine-tune a Qwen model using Hugging Face Transformers with LoRA adapters, save the merged model in **safetensors** format, and then run it locally with **Ollama**.

 ## 🎯 Overview